Sofii2301/LaboTPFLutter/README.md

 # 📱 Final Project - Computer Laboratory IV

 This is a Flutter mobile app created for the subject **Computer Laboratory IV** in the University Technician in Programming program at UTN.
-The application simulates a basic records system, consuming data from an API deployed on Render.
+The application simulates a basic records system, consuming data from an API deployed on Render implements with Node.js and Express.js.

 ## 🚀 Tech Stack